Here are a few things I’ve learned about satellite TV, specifically, about using Dish Network with a home style dish as we travel.

 Upgrade #3: I bought a TV4RV tripod for the dish.
 Having the dish perfectly level is vital for aiming at the satellite.
 The legs on this tripod are individually adjustable which makes leveling easy.
 The tripod is also height adjustable.
 Fairly often getting just another foot higher means seeing the satellites or aiming at a tree limb.
 This tripod isn’t cheap, but it makes a huge difference when aiming the dish.

-Upgrade #4: I got a baby monitor and stopped using the old analog meter.
+Upgrade #4: I got bluetooth headphones and stopped using the old analog meter.
 When the TV is on the satellite aiming screen, it makes a tone that changes in pitch depending on the strength of the satellite signal.
-I put the “baby side” of the system beside the TV and use the “monitor side” out at the dish.
-I aim the dish, using the information from the phone app, and then slowly sweep left to right while listening to the monitor.
-If I fail at that point, I change the elevation a bit and do it again.
-The sound from the TV alerts me to a lock on the satellite.
-Some people spend a lot of money on meters that identify the satellite – I admit that would be better, but for the money, the baby monitor works great.
+With the headphones I can adjust the dish while listening to the tone from the TV.
+Some people spend a lot of money on meters that identify the satellite – I admit that would be better, but for the money, the headphones work great.

 Using the above setup my home style dish setup time has decreased considerably.
 If you have a bit of technical ability, this approach might be for you.
 If you are a “plug and play” kind of person it is very unlikely you are still reading at this point, but if this describes you, you’ll probably want to spend the cash and get an automatic dish of some sort.